sahmadova03/ijc437-ijc445--music-chart-prediction/README.md

 ---

 ## Code Structure

-ijc437/ ijc445 -music-chart-prediction/
+ijc437-ijc445-music-chart-prediction/
 │
 ├── code/
-│ └── ijc437/ ijc445 -music-chart-prediction.R
+│ └── script.R
 │
 ├── README.md

-All analysis, modelling, and visualisation steps are contained in a single, well-documented R script.
+All analysis, modelling, and visualisation steps are contained in a single, well-documented R script located in the `code/` directory.

 ---

 ## How to Run the Code
 1. Install R and RStudio
 2. Install the required R packages:

 tidyverse, caret, tidytext, SnowballC,
 Matrix, glmnet, e1071, randomForest, xgboost, pROC

 3. Ensure the Kaggle API is installed and configured locally
 4. Run the script:

- code/ijc437_music_prediction.R
+code/script.R

 The script automatically downloads the dataset, performs the analysis, and generates all results and visualisations used in the report.

 ---

 ## Author
-Student: Sara Ahmadova
+Student: **Sara Ahmadova**
-Module: IJC437 – Introduction to Data Science
+Modules: **IJC437 – Introduction to Data Science** and **IJC445 – Data Visualisation**
 University of Sheffield